-Have you ever sent your resume to a company and found out when you followed up with the company representative that your information was either misunderstood, mishandled, or discarded?
-This is not an uncommon occurrence in today’s world where companies receive hundreds of resumes a day.
+Have you ever sent your résumé to a company only to find out that your information was either misunderstood, mishandled, or discarded?
+Unfortunately, this is not an uncommon occurrence in today’s world where companies receive hundreds of résumés a day.

-One of the best ways to guarantee that the hiring manager will actually see your resume is to make sure it is accompanied by a cover letter.
-The sole purpose of this one-page document is to personalize your resume and to introduce yourself to the company.
+One of the best ways to guarantee that the hiring manager will see your résumé is to make sure it is accompanied by a cover letter.
+The purpose of this one-page document is to personalize your résumé and to introduce yourself to the company.

 - First, you must attract the reader’s attention by relating something of interest to them.
-This is typically whatever has triggered your interest in pursuing the company in the first place.
+It’s typical to write about whatever triggered your interest in pursuing the company in the first place.

-- Secondly, you need to develop your reader’s interest by sharing your background, experience, or qualities which fulfill a need in the company.
+- Secondly, you need to develop your reader’s interest by sharing your background, experience, or qualities which fulfill a need.

 - Thirdly, you should validate your skills and abilities.
-A summary of your greatest achievements or accomplishments as they pertain to the position will assist in building your case for candidacy.
+A summary of your most significant achievements or accomplishments as they pertain to the position will assist in building your case for candidacy.

-- Lastly, a good cover letter will move the reader to action.
-Your objective is to entice the reader to view your resume and set up an interview.
-It is also effective to mention that you will be following up this information package with a call to determine if they have any questions about your background.
+- Lastly, a good cover letter will encourage the reader to take action.
+Your objective is to entice the reader to view your résumé and set up an interview.
+It is also useful to mention that you will be following up this information package with a call to determine if they have any questions about your background.